Abizern/nscnlon/content/when-and-where.md

 date: "2019-05-22"
 ---

-## November - The "Winter in Coming" event
+## November - The "Shrove Tuesday" event

-The next event is on *Tuesday 19th November, 2020*.
+The next event is on *Tuesday 16th February, 2021*.

 Stay at home and have an NSCoder Night.